-CT, or computed tomography, uses X-rays and computers to produce images of inside the body including the brain.
-This test is used to look for signs of disease like Parkinson's in the body .
+CT, or computed tomography, uses X-rays and computers to produce images of the inside of the body, including the brain.
+This test is used to look for signs of disease like Parkinson's.

 What Can I Expect Before a CT Scan?

 If intravenous contrast material (a special "dye" injected in the vein that helps to highlight certain structures in the brain) is required for your CT scan, you may be instructed to have a blood test before the CT scan appointment.

 What Can I Expect on the Day of the CT Scan?

 Please allow at least one hour for your CT scan.
 Most scans take from 15 to 60 minutes.

 Depending on the type of scan you need, a contrast material may be injected intravenously (into your vein) so the radiologist can see the body structures on the CT image.

 After the contrast agent is injected, you may feel flushed, or you may have a metallic taste in your mouth.
 These are common reactions.
 If you experience shortness of breath or any unusual symptoms, please tell the technologist.